sgillies/scipy-2014-rasterio/README.md

 Rasterio: Geospatial Raster Data Access for Programmers and Future Programmers
 ==============================================================================

-Talk for SciPy 2014
+Talk for SciPy 2014.

-Format 25 mins + 5 for questions.
+Format: 20 mins + 5 for questions.

-So, about 25 slides.
+There are notes inline.
+I intend to format them better and incorporate audience questions and feedback.

 # Description